For the macaron shells:

 Add the sugar and water into a small saucepan.
 Give them a very gentle stir to get them mixed together.
 Bring to a boil on medium high heat, then turn down to a simmer.
 Add a candy thermometer to the pot to help you measure the temp of the syrup.
 As the syrup bubbles away it will splatter small bubbles of sugared water on the sides of the pot.
 Use a pastry brush dabbed in a little water to brush those back into the syrup.
 This will help prevent the syrup from crystallising.
 When the syrup reaches 115C, add the second portion of egg whites to the bowl of a stand mixer and start whisking them on medium/high speed to help break them apart and get them a little frothy.

 When the syrup reaches 118C, pour it over the egg whites in a slow and steady stream.
 Whisk to stiff peaks for about 6 min.
-Add the brown and orange food gel and caramel flavouring at about the 3 min point, whisk into the meringue for a couple of minutes.
+Add the yellow colour and vanilla extract at about the 3 min point, whisk into the meringue for a couple of minutes.
 Stop the mixer and scrape down, then whisk for an extra couple of minutes.
 When you can turn the bowl over and the meringue doesn’t fall out, you know you’ve reached stiff peaks.

 Grab a spatula full of the meringue and fold it into the almond-sugar mixture, mix until well combined.
 This allows the mixture to thin out a little before you add the rest of the mixture.
-Then add the rest of the meringue and fold by going around the bowl with a spatula then through the middle (as demonstrated in the video).
+Fold everything together by going around the bowl with a spatula then through the middle (as demonstrated in the video).
 Continue folding until the batter gets thin enough that it drips off the spatula and falls in a ribbon.
 It should take about 10 seconds for the ribbon to disappear into the rest of the batter.
 That’s when you know the batter is ready to pipe.

 Spoon the batter into a piping bag with a round tip.

 Pipe rounds of batter about 3.5cm (1.38 inches) in diameter, spacing them 2cm apart on (flat) baking trays lined with baking parchment.
-Sprinkle with crushed peanuts.
+Sprinkle with black sesame seeds.

 PREPARE BEFORE YOU START: